A Quick Summary

 Table of Contents

-- What Is Simpler Recycling?
+- What is Simpler Recycling legislation?

-- Key Changes Under Simpler Recycling
+- Key changes under Simpler Recycling legislation

 - Timeline for Implementation

-- Why Is Simpler Recycling Being Introduced?
+- Why is Simpler Recycling being introduced?

-- How Will Simpler Recycling Impact Businesses?
+- How does Simpler Recycling legislation impact businesses?

-- Benefits of Simpler Recycling
+- Benefits of Simpler Recycling legislation

-- How to Prepare for Simpler Recycling
+- How to prepare for Simpler Recycling legislation

 By standardising what materials are collected and how, it aims to eliminate the “postcode lottery” of recycling practices, where different councils have varying rules about what can and cannot be recycled.